alexanderop/frontendQueensVueTalk2025/starter/slides.md

 3. From plain HTML to automatic updates
 4. Building the core idea in 6 lines
 5. Components and local state
-6. What you’ll actually use daily
-7. Recap and quick challenge

 </VClicks>